That we are, Rushland Boy, having more fun than a human being should be allowed to have.

 If you leave people alone, the free market will handle itself on this kind of stuff.

-Now there was there was an uh another point that Aaron uh was trying to make, and I understood it, and I want to I want to rephrase it for him because one of the things that really bugged him, I last caller, one of the things that really bugged him was having to be an unpaid tax collector for whatever government agency is demanding the tax.
+And I want to rephrase it for him because one of the things that really bugged him, my last caller, one of the things that really bugged him was having to be an unpaid tax collector for whatever government agency is demanding the tax.

 It's the paperwork that these tiny startups have to engage in, and it can be a time-crunching killer.